What to Look for in a Website Builder for Businesses

 Contact forms, appointment or reservation booking, coupon codes, gift cards, chat bots and more can all be added to your site – as long as you pick the right website builder.

 You might have spent years building up your brand’s name and logo recognition – and the last thing you want is to have a website covered with someone else’s branding.
 Or, even worse – someone else’s adverts.

 Most website builders will remove adverts when you sign up to a paid-for package, but not all of them will remove their own branding from your site.
-Make sure the website builder you choose will keep your branding front and centre – not someone else’s.
+Make sure the website builder you choose will keep your branding front and center – not someone else’s.